vdclab/vdclab-wiki/RNAmmer.md

 > The RNAmmer 1.2 server predicts 5s/8s, 16s/18s, and 23s/28s ribosomal RNA in full genome sequences.
 {.is-info}

+ > PLEASE NOTE: Services are gradually being migrated to DTU Health Tech.
+Available here: https://services.healthtech.dtu.dk/software.php
+{.is-warning}

 ## Website

 - [RNAmmer *Main Page*](http://www.cbs.dtu.dk/services/RNAmmer/)
  {.links-list}

+ ## Notes from the user
+- Able to identify rRNA sequences from Bacteria, Archaea, or Eukaryotes

+ ## Ease of use
+> A simple tool that does what it claims.
+The results are not easy to read and only identify the nucleotides where the rRNA feature begins and ends.

 ## Citation